DahalAb1/Understand-IT/READme.md

 ## What Is Understand-IT?

-Legal agreements, academic papers, and even everyday instructions are often written in overly complex, jargon-heavy language.
+Legal agreements, academic papers are often written in overly complex, jargon-heavy language.
 Most information can be conveyed just as effectively using simpler words—without losing meaning or precision.

 Unnecessary complexity: